nf-core/deepmutscan/README.md

 - A **sample sheet** CSV to specify input/output labels, replicates, etc. (see [example](link))
 - A **reference FASTA** file for the gene or region of interest

+> [!WARNING]
+> Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
+Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

-Then run the basic command:
+To execute **nf-core/dms**, run the basic command:

 ```bash
 nextflow run nf-core/dms \